 Corporate Capitalization.
 As of December 31, 2018, we had outstanding 123,415,576 shares of our \$0.00041666 par value common stock, 194 shares of our \$0.001 par value Series A Convertible Preferred Stock, and 5,854,845 shares of our \$0.001 par value Series B Convertible Preferred Stock are currently convertible into 97,000 shares of our common stock, and the outstanding shares of Series B Convertible Preferred Stock are currently convertible into 5,854,845 shares of our common stock.
-The shares of Series A Convertible Preferred Stock are currently convertible into 5,854,845 shares of our common stock.
-The shares of Series A Convertible Preferred Stock do not have voting rights or accrue dividends.
+The shares of Series A Convertible Preferred Stock and Series B Convertible Preferred Stock do not have voting rights or accrue dividends.